viperproject/viper-ide/README.md

 $ cp ~/viper/silicon/target/scala-2.11/silicon.jar ~/Library/Java/Extensions
 ```

+#### 4. Install nailgun

-#### 4. Optionally, if you don't want to wait for a few seconds for each verification procedure
+Optionally, if you don't want to wait for a few seconds for each verification procedure
 (known as the JVM startup overhead), install [nailgun](http://martiansoftware.com/nailgun):

 ```bash